 We Never Lose Site Of The Impact Of These Issues

 A battle over child custody and visitation is often the most difficult and emotionally trying part of a divorce or other legal proceeding.
-In addition to divorce proceedings, child custody and visitation issues may arise in parentage or guardianship proceedings.
+In addition to divorce and legal separation proceedings, child custody and visitation issues may arise in parentage or guardianship proceedings.

 If you need help during the child custody process or are dealing with child custody violations, please contact our office for a free phone consultation.

 The following is brief summary of the issues in custody matters.
-In any custody issue the primary concern is what is in the child’s best interest (not necessarily the parents’).
+In any custody issue the primary concern is always what is in the child’s best interest (not necessarily the parents).

 - Parenting Time (“Visitation”): California has a policy of promoting frequent and continuous contact between a child and both parents after the parents have separated, except where the contact would not be in the child’s best interests.
 “Visitation” is the common term used to describe time that the non-custodial parent has with the child and the percentage of time each parent has with the child is the parent’s “timeshare.”
 The timeshare percentage of each parent also affects child support.
 We work to ensure our clients have the time they need with their children.

-- Custody Agreements and Determinations: The parents can (and the courts encourage parents to) agree on later custody and visitations.
-If the parents do not agree on who should be the primary custodial parent, we try to negotiate a resolution outside of court that is favorable to our client.
-If that is not possible, we bring the issue before the court.
-Although there are several steps before a trial will be held in a custody dispute, the ultimate decision will be based on the court’s determination of the child’s best interests at the trial.
+- Custody Agreements and Determinations: The parents often can (and the courts encourage them to) agree on arrangements for custody and visitation.
+However, it is not always possible or advisable to settle custody and visitation issues.
+If the parents do not agree on who should be the primary custodial parent, we bring the issue before the court.
+Although there are several steps before a trial will be held in a custody dispute, the ultimate decision will be based on the court’s determination of the child’s best interests based on the evidence and arguments presented at the trial.
 It is therefore important to develop evidence concerning the nature of the child’s relationship to our client in a way that is meaningful in court.
 We may arrange for psychologists or other professionals to meet with our clients, in order to more fully develop the case.

-- Enforcement and Modification of Custody Orders: When one parent refuses to comply with custody orders, parenting schedules or disparages the other parent to the child we will assist you in enforcing or defending against enforcement of the order.
+- Enforcement and Modification of Custody Orders: When one parent claims that the other refuses to comply with custody orders or parenting schedules or disparages the other parent to the child or endangers the child in some way we will assist you in enforcing or defending against enforcement of the order.
 Custody and visitation orders can be modified when circumstances that were not addressed in the original order have arisen or where the parents’ initial parenting plan is having adverse effects on the child.
 In this case, we will represent you in seeking or defending against modification of a custody or visitation order.

 - Practice Areas